Donny-bla/segmentation-upsampler/paper/paper.md

 **Input:**

 originalImage: low resolution input image (binary or integer 3D array for images with two or more labels, respectively)
-spacing: spacing of the original image ($describe units and array type$)
+spacing: spacing of the original image (3*1 array)
 $dx$: scale of upsampling (3*1 array for medical image, for instance [0.5, 0.5, 1] will upsample the image by 2 along x and y without upsampling in z.)
 $\sigma$: the standard deviation for the Gaussian smoothing kernel (scalar float, recommended range: 0 - 1)
 $I$: isovalue for isosurface extraction (scalar float, recommand range: 0.4 - 0.5)